Vince retires, SummerSlam, Flair, more

-We are a week away from both SummerSlam and Ric Flair’s latest “last” match, but first let’s jump into the news that broke late Friday afternoon.
+We closing in on both SummerSlam and Ric Flair’s latest “last” match, but first let’s jump into the news that broke late last Friday afternoon.

 Vince steps down